grafana/metrictank/docs/tools.md

   -overwrite-chunks
     	If true existing chunks may be overwritten (default true) -partition-scheme string
     	method used for partitioning metrics.
-This should match the settings of tsdb-gw. (byOrg|bySeries) (default "bySeries") -ttls string
+This should match the settings of tsdb-gw. (byOrg|bySeries|bySeriesWithTags) (default "bySeries")
+  -ttls string
     	list of ttl strings used by MT separated by ',' (default "35d") -uri-path string